OpenSourceEconomics/respy/docs/specification.rst

 =======     ======      ==========================
 Key         Value       Interpretation
 =======     ======      ==========================
-eps         float       value to use for step size if fprime is approximated gtol        float       gradient norm must be less than gtol before successful termination maxiter     int         maximum number of iterations stpmx       int         maximum step size
+eps                     value to use for step size if fprime is approximated gtol        float       gradient norm must be less than gtol before successful termination maxiter     int         maximum number of iterations stpmx       int         maximum step size